 When we make our own home, It is very important to think about the energy consumption for that.
-When we make home we already decide on all the external fittings and appliances that you would like to install.
+When we make home we already decide on all the external fittings and appliances that you would like to install but we don’t think about the measures to reduce electricity bill.
 These might include things like fans, LED bulbs, curtains, cabinets and other furniture, but have you spared a moment to become aware of the materials used in your walls?

 RCC, Concrete Bricks or Porotherm Bricks?

-Traditionally in India, builders and construction companies use concrete bricks or RCC shear walls, because they are cheaper and easily available, bringing down the cost of the project for them.
-However, the BEE (Bureau of Energy Efficiency) is considering introducing new legislation to make the use of green energy materials in the construction industry mandatory.
+Traditionally in India, builders and construction companies use concrete bricks or RCC shear walls, because they are cheaper and easily available.
+Bringing down the cost of the project for them.
+The Bureau of Energy Efficiency is introducing new legislation to make the use of green energy materials in the construction industry mandatory.
 Newer measurements of sustainable building materials factor in measures like U Value and RETV.
 (Residential Envelope Thermal Value)

 RETV – What Is It and How Does It Matter?

 The ‘U value’ measures the thermal conductivity or transmission of any material.
 The lower the value, the better the thermal comfort.
 RETV is an extension of the U Value, used to measure the thermal performance of the building envelope (external-facing wall, doors, windows and glass surfaces), or it can be seen as an indicator of thermal comfort.
 In short, if the RETV is lower, the house will be naturally cooler in summer and warmer in winter, without any use of external air conditioning.
 Globally, the RETV value of 15 or less is considered to be ideal for use in walling materials.